freaktechnik/grunt-init-openwebapp/README.md

 ### Special Functions

 #### HTML
-All HTML files in the html directory are preprocessed with the prerocess node module.
+All HTML files in the html directory are preprocessed with the [preprocess node module](https://github.com/jsoverson/preprocess/).
 The default files already contain directives that get prerocessed.
 The follwing variables are available (more can be added in the Gruntfile):

  name        | description
 -------------|--------------------------------------------------------------------